i40-Tools/HeterogeneityExampleData/AutomationML/M1-ValueTransformation/M1.1/Testbeds-9/readme.md

 It contains the following conflicts:

-1: pair (FlowchartNumber),(PipeWork FlowchartNumber)
+1: pair (FunctionBlock),(SoftwareSignalName)

-2: pair (FlowchartNumber),(instrumentation flowchart)
+2: pair (FunctionBlock),(SoftwareSignalType)

+3: pair (FunctionBlock),(FunctionBlockDiagramNumber)

-One file has flowchart defined with pipework and instrmentation where other has the value concatinated.
+One file has FunctionBlock Ldefined with FunctionBlockDiagramNumber ,SoftwareSignalType and SoftwareSignalNamewhere other has the value concatinated.